 Any officer charged with the enforcement of building or fire codes or zoning laws.
-The Code Enforcement Officer and/or the Building Inspector may be the Zoning Enforcement Officer.
+The Code Enforcement Officer may be the Zoning Enforcement Officer.

 ZONING MAP

 The map delineating the boundaries of the zoning districts which, along with the zoning text, comprises this chapter.